 Reasons to avoid

 It may not have the luxurious Bluetooth connectivity, but this is not too much of an issue with the built-in speakers and a dedicated place to pop your device for an enjoyable heart-pumping workout.
 This is a high-quality machine that is built to last and has the bonus of a two-year warranty.
-There really is not much not to like with this treadmill as it’s functional and does exactly what it is meant to do.
+There is not much to dislike with this treadmill as it’s functional and does exactly what it is meant to do.
 It will offer most runners a solid experience for a quality workout every single time.

 Read our full JTX Sprint-3 review.